library(tidyverse)

 geom_density(alpha = 0.5)

-29.2 Treatment contrasts with three levels
+28.2 Treatment contrasts with three levels

 Let’s proceed with modelling VOT.
 We will assume that VOT values follow a Gaussian distribution: as with reaction times, this is just a pedagogical step for you to get familiar with fitting models with categorical predictors, but other distribution families might be more appropriate.
-While for reaction times there are some recommended distributions (which you will learn about in XXX), there are really no recommendations for VOT, so a Gaussian distribution will have to do for now.
+While for reaction times there are some recommended distributions (which you will learn about in ?sec-lognorm), there are really no recommendations for VOT, so a Gaussian distribution will have to do for now.

 Before fitting the model, it is important to go through the model’s mathematical formula and to pay particular attention to how phonation type is coded using treatment contrasts.
 The phonation

 predictor has three levels: aspirated, voiced and voiceless.
 The order of the levels follows the alphabetical order.
 You will remember from Chapter 27 that the mean of the first level of a categorical predictor ends up being the intercept of the model while the difference of the second level relative to the first is the slope.
-With a third level, the model estimates another slope, which is the difference between the third level and the first.
+With a third level, the model estimates another “slope”, which is the difference between the third level and the first.
 With treatment contrasts, the second and higher levels of a categorical predictor are compared (or contrasted) with the first level.
 With the default alphabetical order, this means that the intercept of the model will tell us the mean VOT of aspirated stops, and the mean of voiced and voiceless stops will be compared to that of aspirated stops.

-An important aspect of treatment coding of categorical predictors that we haven’t discussed is the number of indicator variables needed: the number of indicator variables is always the number of the levels of the predictor minus one (\(N - 1\), where \(N\) is the number of levels).
+An other important aspect of treatment coding of categorical predictors that we haven’t discussed is the number of indicator variables needed: the number of indicator variables is always the number of the levels of the predictor minus one (\(N - 1\), where \(N\) is the number of levels).
 It follows that a predictor with three levels needs two indicator variables (\(N = 3\), \(3 - 1 = 2\)).
-This is illustrated in Table 29.1.
+This is illustrated in Table 28.1.
+For each observation, \(ph_\text{VD}\) indicates if the observation is from a voiced stop (1) or not (0), and \(ph_\text{VL}\) indicates if the observation is from a voiceless (unaspirated) stop (1) or not (0).
+Of course, if the observation if from an aspirated stop, that is neither a voiced nor a voiceless (unaspirated) stop, so both \(ph_\text{VD}\) and \(ph_\text{VL}\) are 0.

 phonation